Multicultural engineering program

 of all of our declared engineering majors.

 The MEP is one

 means of addressing the critical issue of support, retention, and graduation of

 students in undergraduate engineering programs and helping them make

 connections to the industry workforce.

 students.
-Utilizing a number of collaborative strategies that involve engineering program faculty and staff, student organizations, the university
+Utilizing a number of collaborative strategies that involve program faculty and staff, student organizations, the university

 community and industry, we make every effort to assist students in reaching

 Students pursuing Engineering majors and Professional Programs (Construction Management and Computer Science) through CEFNS are eligible for MEP membership.
 Membership is free and gives you access to perks and programs that support your success.

 To become a member, fill out this online registration form.